rioastamal-examples/laravel-hello-markdown/README.md

 docker build -t php-mysql-ext:8.1-apache -f Dockerfile.local .
 ```

-Check image that has been created.
+Check the image that has been created.

 ```sh
 docker images